a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 }
 ```

-The above also works with enhanced map tiles:
+The above also works with enhanced map tiles, NPCs, etc.:

 ```java
 if (hasCollided && entityCollidedWith instanceof EnhancedMapTile) {